+The DRL training loop is composed of observation space, action space, reward, terminal state, and learning policy.
+The observation space serves as the model entrance to accept math question information and external stimuli as input.
+The action space contains a set of potential actions that the DRL agent could take to perform simulation.
+The reward is used to guide the DRL agent to update its strategy powered by the learning policy to take the optimal action so as to achieve highest possible reward.
+Terminal state represents the end of one training episode.

-\subsubsection{Observation space}
+\subsubsection{Observation Space}

-The observation space is composed of two parts: math question information and dynamic time pressure visual stimuli.
-For each math trial, the math question information is encoded as a sequence vector ($11 \times 17$) just like logical reasoning agent.
-The dynamic time pressure visual stimuli is segmented into frames just like what users will receive in the study.
-Given frame rate $f$, for each frame $i$, we could obtain the specific image $S_i$ of time pressure visual stimuli for input in the observation space (we set $f=5$).
-The default CNN feature extractor in Stable Baselines3 will extract features automatically from the time pressure image.
+The observation space consists of two parts: math question information and dynamic time pressure visual stimuli.
+For each math trial, the math question is encoded as a sequence vector ($11 \times 17$) just like the logical reasoning agent.
+The dynamic time pressure visual stimuli is segmented into visual frames just like what users perceive in the study.
+Given frame rate $f$, for each frame $i$, we can obtain the specific image $S_i$ of the visual stimuli for input in the observation space (we set $f=5$).
+In order to encode the frame for input, we use a default CNN feature extractor in Stable Baselines3 (\cite{stable-baselines3}) to extract features automatically from the time pressure image.

-\subsubsection{Action space}
+\subsubsection{Action Space}

 The action space contains one action with continuous numeric value from $-1$ to $1$.
-Hybrid DRL agent takes one step for each frame $i$.
-When the output action $a$ is 0, it means that current time pressure frame has no effect on evidence accumulator in drift-diffusion model.
+The hybrid DRL agent takes one step for each frame $i$.
+When the output action $a$ is 0, it means that the current time pressure frame has no effect on evidence accumulator in drift-diffusion model.
 When the output action $a$ is from -1 to 0 or 0 to +1, then it means current time pressure frame leads to negative or positive change $\delta$ on evidence accumulator.
-The change $\delta$ is obtained from trajectory of drift diffusion model.
-Given boundary threshold $R_p$, start point $S_p$, response time $R_t$ and frame rate $f$, the change $\delta$ of evidence accumulation in each frame is $\delta = \lambda \times \delta_p $, $ \delta_p = |R_p-S_p|/(f \times R_t)$, where $\lambda$ is the discounting factor to avoid Hybrid DRL agent introducing too aggressive bias in cognition simulation results.
+The change $\delta$ is obtained from the trajectory of drift diffusion model.
+Given boundary threshold $R_p$, start point $S_p$, response time $R_t$ and frame rate $f$, the change $\delta$ of evidence accumulation in each frame is $\delta = \lambda \times \delta_p $, $ \delta_p = |R_p-S_p|/(f \times R_t)$, where $\lambda$ is the discounting factor to avoid the DRL agent introducing too aggressive bias.

-\subsubsection{Terminal state}
+\subsubsection{Terminal State}